Best Scroll Saw Blades: Take Your Woodworking to a Higher Level

 - Can cut softwoods, hardwoods, plastics, and non-ferrous metals

 - Fit a wide variety of scroll saws

 - Good general-purpose blades

-- Designed for general-purpose work; not well-suited for fine, intricate work
+- These blades are designed for general-purpose work, but they are not well-suited for fine, intricate work

 This package of 5-inch Flying Dutchman pinless blades comes with 60 new pattern spiral blades.
 These blades are made in Germany.